TH3N00BK1N9/TH3N00BK1N9-Realism-Achieved-ReShade/README.md

 3. SSRTGI no longer glows (or no obvious glow) around smaller objects
 4. Renamed to "TH3N00BK1N9's Realism Achieved ReShade"
 5. Fixed inaccurate Global Illumination
-6. New HDR version available (added this because it looks nice in some games, ugly in others.
-Pick your poison)
 ---------------------------------------------------------------
 How to install: